JakeSidSmith/abc/README.md

 # Angular Bound Charts v 0.4.5

-# This library is no longer maintained
+# DEPRECATED: This library is no longer maintained

 __Customisable SVG charts with live data & settings, completely bound to AngularJS with no other dependencies__